QuarkNerd/blog/ceberhardt/_posts/2014-10-29-concurrent-functional-swift.md

 )
 {% endhighlight %}

-I've found this to be quite a good used of tuples with named properties, as containers for constant values.
+I've found this to be quite a good use of tuples with named properties, as containers for constant values.

 The constants and `Scale` type can be used to generate an array of datapoints, one for each pixel in the Mandelbrot set that is being generated: